 It was bad enough when I told people I went to a vegetarian restaurant at the weekend but when you say the words “vegan restaurant” to someone, they generally give you one of those disdainful “glad it’s you, not me” looks or make some throwaway comment about how going out for “rabbit food” is not a proper night out.
 I beg to differ.

-When my friend Matt snapped up a Groupon deal for a vegan restaurant, I leapt at the chance to be his vegan restaurant guinea pig.
+When a friend snapped up a Groupon deal for a vegan restaurant, I leapt at the chance to be his vegan restaurant guinea pig.
 So last Saturday night, we headed out for an evening of organic, plant-based deliciousness (for just £12 per person!).

 Saf Restaurant & Bar is located in the classy London suburb of Kensington, just above